 - or any form of public use of the invention.

 An existing product or patent is the most obvious form of prior art.
-Inventors often assume that because they cannot find an existing commercial product containing their invention, their invention must be novel.
+Unfortunately, inventors often assume that because they cannot find a current commercial product containing their invention, their invention must be novel.

 This assumption is far from reality.
 Inventions often never become products, yet there may be public records showing their existence.
 That record counts as prior art.